Floor plan of a single-family house, feedback

 • #3

 They do, even though we are used to having them stacked so far.
-Although I am trying to get the sink next to the door, if it fits.
+Although I’m trying to get the sink next to the door, if it fits.

-I am considering whether the utility room door could also simply open towards the hallway.
-That frees up space in the utility room, and since no escape route is planned there anyway, it should be okay.
-Sure, it overlaps with the storage room door, but that doesn’t really bother me for now.
+I’m considering whether the utility room door could also simply open towards the hallway.
+This frees up space in the utility room, and since no emergency exit is planned there, it should be okay.
+Sure, it overlaps with the storage room door, but that doesn’t really bother me at first.

-Oh, did I overlook/ignore a question about that?
+Oh, did I overlook/ignore a question there?
 Yes, the realization is correct, that’s what it means.

 Arauki11